dbis-ukon/lplm/README.md

-# LPLM: A Neural Language Model for Cardinality Estimationof LIKE-Queries
+# LPLM: A Neural Language Model for Cardinality Estimation of LIKE-Queries